 This faculty directed practicum provides the opportunity for each student to develop competency in clinical skills within the hospital and pre-hospital setting.
 Clinical rotations occur in cardiac care units, newborn nurseries, labor and delivery, post-anesthesia units, one-day surgery, geriatrics, respiratory, cardiology, emergency room, operating room, and others.
 During the pre-hospital rotation, the student will be expected to serve as the lead paramedic on all calls.
 The student works under the direction of an experienced preceptor.
-(146 clinical hours) Prerequisites: EMS 201, EMS 202, EMS 205, EMS 206, EMS 208, EMS 210, EMS 212, EMS 215, EMS 216, Pre or Corequisites: EMS 214, currently licensed AEMT, successful completion of all EMS required preadmission testing, and advisor approval.
+(146 clinical hours) Prerequisites: EMS 201, EMS 205, EMS 206, <a href="